-UN envoy hopes Libya talks will stem inflow of foreign arms
+UN envoy hopes Libya talks will stem influx of foreign arms

-GENEVA (AP) — The U.N.’s special representative for Libya said he hopes cease-fire talks that officially began Tuesday between the country’s warring sides will reach a deal that can convince foreign powers to stop pouring in weapons and breaking an international arms embargo.
+GENEVA (AP) — The U.N.’s special representative for Libya said he hopes cease-fire talks that began Tuesday between the country’s warring sides will result in a deal that will convince foreign powers to stop pouring in weapons.

-Ghassan Salame, the head of the United Nations support mission in Libya, lamented how the embargo has been “incessantly” violated since the fall of longtime autocrat Moammar Gadhafi in 2011, and said an international conference in Berlin last month sought to renew respect for it.
+Ghassan Salame, head of the United Nations support mission in Libya, lamented that an arms embargo has been “incessantly” violated since the fall of longtime autocrat Moammar Gadhafi in 2011.
+He said an international conference in Berlin last month sought to renew respect for it.

+Cease-fire talks in Geneva focus on the military aspect of diplomatic efforts aimed at easing tensions in a country that has been roiled by instability for most of the last decade.
+Salame said an “economic track” to the talks began in Tunis, Tunisia last month and is to resume in Cairo on Sunday.
+A political track is set to get under way in about two weeks, he said.

 The weak U.N.-recognized administration holds the capital Tripoli and parts of the country’s west.
 Led by Prime Minister Fayez Sarraj, it’s backed by Turkey and to a lesser degree Qatar and Italy.